The measure tape

 10-20-30-40 meters?
 30-60-90-120 feet?
 How long can you cast with a one hand rod?
 And how long does and average fly-angler actually cast?

-There seems to be an eternal strive amongst fly-anglers to cast further.
+There seems to be an eternal strive among fly-anglers to cast further.
 Only a few anglers do actually cast really far, and the fish don't necessarily bite on the fly, which is cast the longest distance.
-In spite of this fact a lot of casting discussions are about casting distance rather than about casts, which catch fish..
+In spite of this fact a lot of casting discussions are about casting distance rather than about casts, which catch fish.

 It is probably mainly saltwater anglers who have introduced this strive for distance.
 Let there be no doubt that casting distance can be an advantage in saltwater as well as on other waters.
 That has led to a natural development towards equipment that yields some extra yards in the cast.
 Fast rods, complex tapers, slick coatings, smooth shooting lines, clips, baskets, lubricants and what-have-you has been brought to market to satisfy the urge for distance.

 Saltwater fishers are not the only ones to blame for this fight for distance.
 Stream anglers are welcome to join in.
 Why is it that the best fish always seem to be under the far bank, when it appears to be a spitting image of the near one?
-There are plenty good arguments to fish the opposite bank rather than your own.
+People seem to have plenty good arguments to fish the opposite bank rather than your own, which is after all much closer.

 And sure it makes a difference if you are setting records or measuring your property.
 But in this case I take myself the liberty of simply dividing by and multiplying with 3 rather than 3.048 as it should rightfully be.
 Forgive me for not hauling out the calculator every time...